Connect with others who understand.

 Talk With Others Who Understand

-MySpondylitisTeam is the social network for people with spondylitis and their loved ones.
-On MySpondylitisTeam, more than 64,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.
+On MySpondylitisTeam, the social network for people with spondylitis and their loved ones, more than 98,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.

-Do you have spondylitis and numbness or weakness in your legs?
-Share your experience in the comments below, or start a conversation by posting on MySpondylitisTeam.
+Do you have spondylitis and symptoms of neuropathy?
+What do they feel like and how do you manage them?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MySpondylitisTeam Member